-In August 2020, Ride On LA formed Rancho Potrero Trail Rides, LLC (RPTR) as a wholly-owned subsidiary.
+In 2020, Ride On LA formed Rancho Potrero Trail Rides, LLC (RPTR) as a wholly-owned subsidiary.
 The intent of RPTR is to promote access to and awareness of open space for individuals of all abilities by providing trail rides on horseback in the open space adjoining RPTR.
 This operation meets one of the requirements of the lease between Ride On LA and the CRPD.
 The purpose of forming a separate LLC is part of a strategy to segregate risk relating to trail rides from core Ride On LA operations.
-As of December 31, 2022, RPTR recorded a net income of \$34,429.
+As of December 31, 2023, RPTR recorded a net loss of \$91.